UnsafeDodo/gui-shop/README.md

 Remove item from shop: `/guishop removeitem "Test shop" "Diamond"`

-Open a shop: `/guishop open "Test shop"`
+Open a shop and show it to a specific player: `/guishop open "Test shop" "Steve"`

 ## Configuration